Waterproofing Suspended Concrete Slab

 then coat with MAXSEAL FLEX and MAXMESH 150 mm joint cover.

-Fix fittings & bolts to suspended slab using MAXGRIP
+Fix fittings & bolts to the suspended slab using MAXGRIP